How Long Do You Need to Keep Waste Transfer Notes?

 The Environment Agency and local authorities have the power to request your waste transfer notes at any time.
 If you can't produce them, you're in breach of your Duty of Care — even if the waste was handled perfectly.

-If an authorised officer asks you to provide the written description of waste and you fail to do so, they can issue a fixed penalty notice.
-Publishing Service
+If an authorised officer asks you to provide the written description of waste and you fail to do so, they can issue a fixed penalty notice - the duty of care code of practice.

 Losing a note doesn't automatically mean you're off the hook from trying to recover it.
 If you're the carrier and the producer has lost their copy, contact your counterparty — they're legally required to hold one too.
 But prevention is far simpler than remediation.